 A Doctor of Optometry degree is required to become an optometrist.
 These medical professionals specialize in evaluating the health of a patient’s eye and determining whether or not they need corrective lenses to see properly.
 They may also oversee treatment for medical conditions that affect the eyes, such as macular degeneration.
 Salary.com reported optometrists took home median annual incomes of $124,977 as of January 2020.

-An occupational therapist is required to have a master’s degree.
-They work with patients of all ages who have illnesses or disabilities.
+A master’s degree is required to become an occupational therapist, a career that entails working with patients of all ages who have illnesses or disabilities.
 They may treat a patient after a stroke or accident and help them relearn skills, such as how to write, walk, feed themselves, or get dressed.
 They may also work with individuals who have been born with conditions that impact their mobility and ability to perform tasks independently.
 The BLS reports high job growth in this field and median incomes of over $84,000 as of 2018.

 Nuclear Medicine Technologists